NadeemAnvaritafti/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+-- DOM is the Document Object Model - an object representation of the HTML.
+We can change the structure, style and properties, and even add elements with JavaScript without manipulating the original HTML.

 2. What is an event?
+-- any interaction the user has with the site; i.e. clicking, moving the mouse over something, scrolling, resizing, pressing a key etc.

 3. What is an event listener?
+-- an event listener is a function which has an event as the input and outputs a reaction.
+Any element on the page is subject to tons of events and is thus listening for them.
+When an event occurs, we can do something about it (create an output/reaction).
+We put an event listener on an element and give it a callback.
+When the event is triggered, we run the callback function.

 4. Why would we convert a NodeList into an Array?
+-- NodeLists are array-like objects, but cannot take all array methods.
+Converting one into an Array allows us to iterate through using .map or .reduce, or even add an element with .push

 5. What is a component?
+-- components are a combination of HTML, CSS and JavaScript containing reusable code, typically for representing one element on page - i.e. cards buttons.

 ### Git Set up